opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Modeling the potential outcomes of these contests is a service to voters who may cast their ballots in an impending election.
 Modeling the contests' actual outcomes legitimizes the election's results and enables historical electoral analysis.

-This proposal is submitted in response to on-going discussion around a related OCDEP focused on campaign-finance disclosures.
+This proposal is submitted in response to on-going discussion around a related OCDEP focused on campaign finance disclosures.
 Representing elections and their contests is necessary for modeling these disclosures because they reveal money raised and spent in support or opposition to specific candidates and ballot measures.
 However, since notions of elections and their contests run up against other domains, we've separated the definition of these types.

 The goal of this proposal is to cover the use cases related to the campaign finance domain while laying the foundation for models that will include election results (to be covered in a future OCDEP).